Ashburton Shield

 The Ashburton Shield is an historic trophy for target rifle shooting in the British Isles.
-It is awarded annually to the winning team of VIII at the Schools' Meeting (previously the Public Schools' Meeting), held at Bisley by the National Rifle Association.
-The competition is open to teams of cadets from, predominantly, Combined Cadet Force units based in public and private schools.
-(Note: A separate competition is held the week prior for cadet units not attached to a school (such as the Army Cadet Force), as part of the Inter-Services Cadet Rifle Meeting (ISCRM).)
+It was awarded annually to the winning team of VIII at the Schools' Meeting (previously the Public Schools' Meeting), held at Bisley by the National Rifle Association.
+The competition was open to teams of cadets from, predominantly, Combined Cadet Force units based in public and private schools.
+(Note: A separate competition was held the week prior for cadet units not attached to a school (such as the Army Cadet Force), as part of the Inter-Services Cadet Rifle Meeting (ISCRM).)

+With the decommissioning of the L81A2 Cadet Target Rifle (CTR), effective 1 January 2026, and removal of fullbore shooting as a recognised cadet activity the Inter Services Cadet Rifle Meeting (ISCRM) and the Combined Cadet Forces (CCF) Schools’ Meeting ceased.